Kamchatskiy/ADPack/README.md

     docker exec safeline-mgt resetadmin
     ```

-2. Patch game services so they are in `safeline-ce` network
+2. Patch game services so they are in `safeline-ce` network and don't have any published ports

     ```yaml
     services: